thwbecker/interact/README.md

      tensor resolved on the fault slip directions.
 All values are ADDED to the homogeneous background stress as set in the program, ie. use all zeros for normal initial stress state. (loading simulation)
  --> WARNING: This option will only work for the loading simulation mode, for one-step calculations
      specify fault stresses as individual boundary conditions, or use -l to get a resolved background stress.

      ON by default, if switch is set will be OFF.

-* -f  read in fault properties from file `fp.in`, so far only parameters for the friction law are supported.
+ -f  read in fault properties from file "fp.in", so far only parameters for the friction law
+     are supported.
 Format:

      mu_static^0 mu_dynamic^0